When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Introduction

 $\bullet$ {\bf Major Contributions:} To the best of our knowledge, this work is the first to critically analyze the integration of FL with QC.
-We make the following major contributions. \begin{itemize} \item With a systematic research protocol, we propose a novel taxonomy of the QFL literature to gain key insights and learn about challenges. \item This work introduces two novel dimensions (qubit utilization efficiency and quantum model training strategy) to critically examine QFL studies that include models with architectural integration, FL on NISQ devices, and privacy-preserving QFL. \item The research recommendations of this study offer a strong foundation for future exploration of the dimensional intersection where FL meets QC. \end{itemize}

-The remainder of the paper is organized as follows.
+We make the following major contributions. \begin{itemize} \item With a systematic research protocol, we propose a novel taxonomy of the QFL literature to gain key insights and learn about challenges. \item This work introduces two novel metrics (one quantitative: qubit utilization efficiency and another qualitative: quantum model training strategy) to critically examine QFL studies that include models with architectural integration, FL on NISQ devices, and privacy-preserving QFL. \item The research recommendations of this study offer a strong foundation for future exploration of the dimensional intersection where FL meets QC. \end{itemize} The remainder of the paper is organized as follows.
 Section~\ref{sec:Research Protocol} provides a systematic protocol for selecting relevant papers.
-Section~\ref{sec:Foundation and Taxanomy of QFL} offers a foundation for QFL along with a proposal of the novel taxonomy.
+Section~\ref{sec:Foundation and Taxanomy of QFL} offers a foundation for QFL and Section~\ref{sec:Taxonomy} introduces two novel evaluation metrics along with a proposal of the novel taxonomy.
 Sections~\ref{sec:Models with Architectural Integration},~\ref{sec:FL on NISQ Devices},~\ref{sec:Privacy-Preserving QFL}, and~\ref{sec:Miscellaneous} discuss works that fall within different categories of taxonomy.
 We also provide insights into experimental evaluation in Section~\ref{sec:Experimental}.
-Finally, Section~\ref{sec:Discussion and Future Directions} concludes the paper with open challenges and potential research directions.
+Finally, Section~\ref{sec:Discussion and Future Directions} concludes the paper with recommendations for further research in QFL.